Advertisement

 Fox Home Closures Make Way for New Concept

-The first Flying Tiger locations will take over spaces previously occupied by Fox Home, a banner launched by Fox Group in early summer 2023.
-The concept operated eight stores across the Greater Toronto Area before closing all locations a few days ago after clearance sales.
+The first Flying Tiger locations will take over several of the spaces previously occupied by Fox Home, a banner launched by Fox Group in early summer 2023.
+The concept operated eight stores across the Greater Toronto Area and is in the process of closing locations with liquidation sales (some have already shut).

-The transition from Fox Home to Flying Tiger reflects a strategic shift by Fox Group to introduce a more globally recognized and differentiated retail concept into the Canadian market.
+The transition of some of the Fox Home locations to Flying Tiger reflects a strategic shift by Fox Group to introduce a more globally recognized and differentiated retail concept into the Canadian market.

 Franchise Model Drives Canadian Entry